adriandebarro/codeplay_samples/README.md

 ![alt text](GithubPagesAssets/peer_overview.PNG)

 The System is composed from two major components(as shown in the figure above); the rendering component, which delivers physically correct illumination through the Irradiance Cache.

-The irradiance cache is a physically correct technique able to improve the time taken to compute diffuse inter-reflections, through the re-use of previously computed irradiance samples.
-On the other hand, the system makes use of a peer-to-peer architecture for the sharing of computed irradiance samples and data is disseminated through a network through the use of the Anti-Entropy technique, a technique which mimics how viruses spread in biological populations.
+ The irradiance cache is a physically correct technique able to improve the time taken to compute indirect diffuse inter-reflections, through the re-use of previously computed irradiance samples.
+On the other hand, the system makes use of a peer-to-peer architecture for the sharing of computed irradiance samples and data is disseminated through the network through the use of the Anti-Entropy technique, a technique which mimics how viruses spread in biological populations.

 The state of the art in collaborative HFR happened to have questions related to the scalability of the technique.
-Moreover, peers do not discriminate tp whom data is passed (Since the Anti-Entropy) always picks a random peer from the sub-set of local peers.
+Moreover, peers do not discriminate tp whom data is passed (Since the Anti-Entropy====) always picks a random peer from the sub-set of local peers.

 ![alt text](GithubPagesAssets/system_overview.PNG)
+=====explain test setup and utility tools

 ### Contribution 1